Nate-Dawg04/startup/README.md

 # Your startup name here

+## Startup Ideas
+1. A program for managing all my school assignments across platforms, tracking and updating my goals, as well as creating a plan for my personal study for the week

 [My Notes](notes.md)

 A brief description of the application here.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.